-Well, another huge benefit of wood-burning stoves is the flexibility in terms of where you can place them and the spaces that they can heat.
+Another huge benefit of wood-burning stoves is their flexibility in terms of where you can place them and the spaces that they can heat.
 From tiny homes, to large farmhouses and townhouses, Charnwood has the ideal woodstove to suit.
 Follow the checklist below before contacting your Charnwood stockist.

 Checklist before buying a wood-burning stove

 1/ Firstly, measure the height, width, and length of the room you plan to install your stove.
 This will allow a stove supplier to recommend a suitable stove with enough kW output to heat the space.